 The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, interest bearing loans and borrowing, and warrants denominated in foreign currencies.
-The fair value of the Company's trade and other receivables, and accounts payable and accrued liabilities approximate their carrying value, which is the amount disclosed on the balance sheet dates due to their short-term maturities or ability of prompt liquidation.
-Cash, under the fair value hierarchy, is based on level-one quoted prices in active markets for identical assets or liabilities.
+The fair value of the Company's trade and other receivables, and accounts payable and accrued liabilities approximate their carrying value.
 The Company's other financial instruments, specifically interest bearing loans and borrowings and warrants denominated in foreign currency are recorded at amortized cost using the effective interest rate method.